pekwm/pekwm/doc/pekwm_panel.md

 #### Widget: ClientList

-Dispay a list of clients on the current workspace together with the client icon if _NET_WM_ICON is set.
+Display a list of clients on the current workspace together with the client icon if _NET_WM_ICON is set.

 Widget configuration: